syncfusion-content/blazor-docs/blazor/pivot-table/how-to/customizing-loading-indicator.md

+---
+layout: post
+title: How to Customizing Loading Indicator in Blazor Pivot Table Component | Syncfusion
+description: Checkout and learn about Customizing Loading Indicator in Blazor Pivot Table component of Syncfusion, and more details.
+platform: Blazor
+control: Pivot Table
+documentation: ug
+---

 # Customizing loading indicator

 You can customize the appearance of the loading indicator in the pivot table by using the [`SpinnerTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.SfPivotView-1.html#Syncfusion_Blazor_PivotView_SfPivotView_1_SpinnerTemplate) property.
 This property accepts an HTML string which can be used for appearance customization.